achicks15/GA-SAS/README.md

 GASANS-dask.py will output a csv file with the best_model parameters and the scattering curve of the best fitting model.

 ## To Do:
-1. Update the reader for experiment files for general reads of experimental data, Q, I(Q), $\sigma I(Q)$.
-2. Have a way to read in best_model parameters incase users want to look at the all together or recalculate.
+1. Have a way to read in best_model parameters incase users want to look at the all together or recalculate.
-3. Fitting ranges for the data, qmin qmax, parameters
+2. Fitting ranges for the data, qmin qmax, parameters
-4. Parameter to select the fraction of CPUs you want to parallize with.
+3. Parameter to select the fraction of CPUs you want to paralellize over.